Can you get COVID-19 twice? Memorial Health doctor weighs in

+One question: can people who have had the virus contract it again?

-More than 11.4 million Americans — including 433 thousand Georgians and 21 thousand people in the Coastal Health District — have tested positive for the coronavirus.
+More than 11.4 million Americans — including 433,000 Georgians and 21,000 people in the eight-county Coastal Health District — have tested positive for the coronavirus.

 Memorial Health’s Associate Chief Medical Officer says there is a very small chance any of them could get it again.

-“Initially, we weren’t sure that this was a thing that was possible,” explained Doctor Stephen Thacker.
+“Initially, we weren’t sure that this was a thing that was possible,” explained Dr. Stephen Thacker.
 “But there have been really well-described cases where it is clear that someone got the infection twice.”

 The first of those cases, he says, was in Nevada.